 Hotel properties 2%-3%

-Leasehold land and building 2%, or over the term of the lease, whichever is shorter Leasehold improvements 15% or the term of the lease, whichever is shorter
+Leasehold land and building 2%, or over the term of the lease, whichever is shorter

+Leasehold improvements 15% or the term of the lease, whichever is shorter

-Furniture, fixtures and equipment 10%-33% Motor vehicles 20%
+Furniture, fixtures and equipment 10%-33%

+Motor vehicles 20%

-17. PROPERTY, PLANT AND EQUIPMENT (CONTINUED)
+16. PROPERTY, PLANT AND EQUIPMENT (CONTINUED)

-The impairment loss recognised for the year ended 31 December 2019 and 2020 represented the decrease of future hotel room revenue from the hotel due to keen market competition and the outbreak of Covid-19, which is arrived at on the basis of valuation carried out by CBRE K.K. as 31 December 2019 and 2020.
+The impairment loss recognised for the year ended 31 December 2020 represented the decrease of future hotel room revenue from the hotel due to keen market competition and the outbreak of COVID-19, which was arrived at on the basis of valuation carried out by CBRE K.K. as 31 December 2020.

-The recoverable amounts of the relevant assets have been determined on the basis of value in use of the individual hotel properties.
-The value in use is calculated based on the capitalisation of net income with due allowances of outgoing and provisions for reversionary income potential covering a period of 10 years, and at a discount rate ranging from 4.7% to 5.0% (2019: 4.5%).
+For the year ended 31 December 2020, the recoverable amounts of the relevant assets have been determined on the basis of value in use of the individual hotel properties.
+The value in use is calculated based on the capitalisation of net income with due allowances of outgoing and provisions for reversionary income potential covering a period of 10 years, and at a discount rate ranging from 4.7% to 5.0%.
 Based on the result of the assessment, management of the Group determined that the recoverable amount of the hotels properties is lower than the carrying amount.
-Based on the value in use calculation, an impairment of HK\$24,445,000 (2018: HK\$15,539,000), has been recognised against the carrying amount of property, plant and equipment.
+Based on the value in use calculation, an impairment of HK\$24,445,000, has been recognised against the carrying amount of property, plant and equipment.

-18. RIGHT-OF-USE ASSETS
+17. RIGHT-OF-USE ASSETS

-Leased properties 2020 2019 HK\$'000 HK\$'000 As at 1 January Carrying amount 63,648 64,954 As at 31 December Carrying amount 47,153 63,648 For the year ended Depreciation charge 12,019 11,421 Expense relating to short-term leases 90 1,848 Total cash outflow for leases 17,158 23,505 Additions to right-of-use assets 13,523 5,407
+Leased properties

+2021 2020

+HK\$'000 HK\$'000

+As at 1 January

+Carrying amount 47,153 63,648

+As at 31 December Carrying amount 31,675 47,153

+Carrying amount 01,075 47,100

+For the year ended

+Depreciation charge 12,164 12,019

+Expense relating to short-term leases 814 90

+Total cash outflow for leases 17,568 17,158

+Additions to right-of-use assets 989 13,523

 For both years, the Group leases various offices and warehouses, for its operations.
-Lease contracts are entered into for fixed term of 3 to 6 years (2019: 3 to 7 years).
+Lease contracts are entered into for fixed term of 3 to 6 years (2020: 3 to 6 years).
 The Group has extension options in a number of leases for offices and warehouses.
 These are used to maximise operational flexibility in terms of managing the assets used in the Group's operations.
 The extension options held are exercisable only by the Group and not by the respective lessors.
 The Group assessed that it is reasonably certain to exercise all the extension option at the date of initial application.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.

-19. GOODWILL
+18. GOODWILL

 HK\$'000

 COST AND CARRYING VALUES

-At 1 January 2019, 31 December 2019 and 31 December 2020
+At 1 January 2020, 31 December 2020 and 31 December 2021 126,406